 King County ESAR is proud to admit both youth and adult members.
 The minimum age requirement for this program (upon starting Course B) is either age fourteen and an eighth grade graduate, or age fifteen.
 There is no maximum age limit.
 All new members are subject to a background check (repeated every three years) by the King County Sheriff.

-A training fee of $125 covers the cost of a sighting compass ($40 value), training manual, and navigation kit (including protractor, Rite-in-the-Rain notebook, calculator, and ruler).
+A training fee covers the cost of a sighting compass, training manual, and navigation kit (including protractor, Rite-in-the-Rain notebook, calculator, and ruler).
 The fee also covers your registration dues for the current calendar year and the next year, which allows you to complete the basic training course.
 This non-refundable fee should be paid by check as you arrive at Course B (please, no cash).
-Subsequent dues are $15 per year (but subject to change).
+Subsequent dues are $15 per year (subject to change).

 There will be times during training and on missions where photographs or videos will be taken of ESAR members performing search and rescue activities.
 These photos or videos may be taken by other SAR volunteers, the news media, or the general public.
 By joining ESAR, it is implied that permission is given for these images to be distributed and used by whoever took them.
 This may include use in promotional materials, news reports and web pages on the Internet.